 How do you apply?

-You can send LifeBushido an email to express your interest in the job here: email@example.com.
-I would also suggest visiting their website and also reading their new forum on Facebook.
+To apply, send LifeBushido an email expressing your interest in the job here: email@example.com.
+I would also suggest visiting their website.

 P.S. – Want to Run Your Own Virtual Assisting Business And Set Your Own Rates?